Careless (record label): History

 In 2018, Curtismith, Sofia Romualdez, Astro Kidd, and Massiah joined Reid, Lustre, and Jackson in the team.
 Sofia joined the team after a chance meeting with Jackson in a studio.
 Bret was also responsible for bringing in Massiah and Astro Kidd.
 Before joining Careless, Astro Kidd, who was a graduate of aircraft engineering and marketing management, was making music underground while doing modeling stints.
 Massiah, on the other hand, was based in Dumaguete and was making waves in the city's underground music scene.
 As a collective, Careless released Careless Mixtape Vol. 1, which featured 15 tracks.
 The mixtape features a collaboration with Dumaguete-based band Midnasty for a track called Balenciaga, which features KINGwAw and Massiah.
 Sam Concepcion also collaborated with Reid and KINGwAw in I Ain't Ever Seen.

 In 2019, Curtismith released a 5-track EP entitled Dining Table.
 In the same year, Reid officially left Viva, and the label came with him, becoming fully independent.
 The team released their second collaborative collection, The Island City Playlist, which featured 14 tracks.
 The collection features collaborations with Just Hush, Kris Delano, Billy Davis, Mandaue Nights, Jetter, Jid Durano, Ruby Ibarra, Delinquent Society, Midnasty, and Korean rapper Avin.
 The release of the playlist coincided with the launch of Careless' entertainment platform, Island City.
 In December, Careless held a contract signing for Lustre, Jackson, Massiah, Astro Kidd, and Curtismith.

 In 2020, Careless collaborated with electronics brand Oppo for the release of the Oppo Reno4.
 Lustre, Massiah, Curtismith, Astro Kidd, and KINGwAw worked on a track called Clearly The Best You for the campaign and also appeared on the music video for the song.
 Careless also collaborated with Mountain Dew for the launch of a new soda variant, Mountain Dew Ice, via an original song performed by Astro Kidd, Jackson, and Reid.
 Lustre released her debut album, Wildest Dreams, in October.

 In 2021, Jolianne and hip-hop dance group A-Team joined the team.
 Careless collaborated with Yamaha to promote the Yamaha Mio motorcycle.
 Lustre, Massiah, and Reid worked on a track called Own It for the campaign and also appeared on the music video for the song.

 In 2022, Massiah released his debut album, Lahi, in March.
 Lesha, Issa Pressman, and Liza Soberano joined the team.
 Lesha released her debut album, 3rd Eye, in August.
 Reid released his second album under Careless, loveless:, in October.
 August Wahh, Destiny Rogers, and SOS joined the team.

+In September 2024, Careless announced that Liza Soberano parted ways with the company, effective July 29, 2024.